Capital Request Process

-Each fall, the Computer Depot manager will contact department chairs or program directors in areas identified for equipment replacement under the four-year replacement plan (see spring IT newsletter for list).
+Each fall, the Director of User Services (or a designate) will contact department chairs or program directors in areas identified for equipment replacement under the four-year replacement plan.
 To begin the process, current equipment will be identified and inventoried and a needs assessment will be conducted.
 The needs assessment will include consideration of increases or reductions in staff, technology requirements of individual faculty and staff, platform migrations (Mac to PC or vice versa), and changes in configuration; e.g., desktop to laptop, etc. Unless otherwise approved, each unit identified for replacement will be replaced with a corresponding standard configuration unit.
 Incoming tenure-track faculty, prior to arrival, will be given a choice between a desktop unit or a laptop unit, but not both.
-Docking stations are not included as part of IT’s four-year replacement plan budget and therefore will require purchase and funding from department operating budget funds.
-Computer units may not be purchased with startup funds unless prior special approval has been granted from the Dean of the Faculty’s Office.
+Docking stations are now included as part of IT’s four-year replacement plan budget and therefore will no longer require purchase and funding from department operating budget funds.
+Computers may not be purchased with startup funds unless prior special approval has been granted from the Dean of the Faculty’s Office.

 Major IT Systems and Equipment

-The director of User Services will work with each department chair or program director
+The Director of User Services (or a designate) will work with each department chair

-in identifying additional needs above and beyond unit-for-unit replacements including
+or program director in identifying additional needs above and beyond unit-for-unit

-unique configurations that fall outside the standard computer configuration identified
+replacements including unique configurations that fall outside the standard computer

-by IT and any off-cycle equipment replacement needs.
-A faculty member (with prior
+configuration identified by IT and any off-cycle equipment replacement needs.
+A faculty

-approval of his or her chair or director) will be required to contact the director
+member (with prior approval of his or her chair or director) will be required to contact

-of User Services to discuss additional or off-cycle needs and then provide that information
+the Director of User Services to discuss additional or off-cycle needs and then provide

-to his or her chair or director for submission through the department capital budget
+that information to his or her chair or director for submission through the department

-It is the responsibility of the director of User Services to synthesize all IT-related requests and provide feedback, including pricing and product information, to each chair or director.
+It is the responsibility of the Director of User Services to synthesize all IT-related requests and provide feedback, including pricing and product information, to each chair or director.
 It then becomes the chair’s or director’s responsibility to submit “Computer/Technical Enhancement” requests (located in the drop-down list under “Categories”) through the capital budget request process.
-Each request must be submitted individually and must include the following: a pedagogical justification for the request, the pricing and product information that was provided by the Computer Depot manager, and finally, the designation of a priority designation within the other requests of the department or program.
+Each request must be submitted individually and must include the following: a pedagogical justification for the request, the pricing and product information that was provided by the User Services department, and finally, the designation of a priority designation within the other requests of the department or program.